oakho/coverslider/README.md

 # coverSlider

 A multidirectionnal cover slider built on top of jQuery.
-Althought It works It's still pretty unstable and needs some reworking until I can release a stable one ready for production.
+Althought It works It's still pretty unstable and needs some reworking until I can release a stable version ready for production.

 ## Getting Started
 Download the [production version][min] or the [development version][max].